 Learn to go against the flow and take it easy.
 Make space for quietness, reflection, and hobbies that don’t involve social media.
 (Try hiding your phone for a few hours.
 Gasp.)
 Spend quality time with a person you love (while hiding your phone).

 Enemy #2: Us.
 We don’t care about ourselves nearly enough.

 That might sound strange.
 Of course we care about ourselves.
 Aren’t we naturally vain, selfish creatures who can’t help but be self-centered?
 Shouldn’t we be beating ourselves down, not turning more attention inward?

 Sometimes, maybe.
 But looking around, I’d argue that most of us need to love ourselves more, not less.
 Many of us aren’t particularly good at self-care.
 We stay up late hours, feed our bodies junk, and compromise what we know would be best for us all the time.
 We don’t make enough time for the things we truly love to do.
 Or the things we truly need.

 Start prioritizing your well-being more.
+Start taking your own needs into account.
 You deserve it, and everyone else will benefit, too.

 Enemy #3: Small drama that gets blown out of proportion.

 Depending on your personality type, this one may not apply to you.
 But I definitely fall prey to it all the time.

 Sometimes, I can be cool as a cucumber in the face of crisis.
 But usually not when it’s my own personal crisis.
 Conflicts with friends, forgotten/lost items, miscommunications, a super slow bus driver, and oh so many more things can become instant volcanoes of stress when, the truth is, they don’t need to be.